Skip to content

 • Urban Biodiversity – Green roofs create habitats for birds, bees, insects, and other wildlife, fostering urban ecosystems.

-• Lower Urban Heat Island Effect – The greenery helps cool the surrounding air, minimizing the temperature spikes common in densely built areas.
+• Lower Urban Heat Island Effect – The greenery helps to cool the surrounding air, minimizing the temperature spikes common in densely built areas.

 5. Energy Efficient Windows